1davidbergner/1davidbergner/README.md

 - 👋 Hi, I’m @1davidbergner
-- 👀 I’m interested in learning python.
+- 👀 I’m interested in learning code.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning lots!
-- 💞️ I’m looking to collaborate on nothing as of now.
+- 💞️ I’m looking to collaborate, in a year or two.
-- 📫 How to reach me with two hands.
+- 📫 How to reach me; with two hands.

 <!---
 1davidbergner/1davidbergner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.